 Top Datasets |View All Datasets

-The DepMap Public 18Q3 release includes CRISPR screen and omics datasets expanded to include new cell lines.
-The Avana CRISPR screen dataset is expanded to include 485 cell lines, including 49 lines not previously made public.
+The DepMap Public 18Q4 release includes CRISPR screen and omics datasets expanded to include new cell lines.
+The Avana CRISPR screen dataset is expanded to include 517 cell lines.
 Mutation, indel, copy number and gene expression data are also expanded to include new lines in Avana dataset.
 As our screening efforts continue, we will be releasing additional cancer dependency data on a quarterly basis.

 Cell Line Metadata